influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/monitor-enterprise/monitor-enterprise.md

     2. Drag, or drop, or select the JSON export file to import.
     3. Click **Upload Dashboard**.
 The newly imported dashboard will appear in your list of dashboards.

-### Monitor with Aware or Insights
+### Monitor with InfluxDB Aware or InfluxDB Insights

-To monitor InfluxDB Enterprise by yourself, use Aware.
-In Aware, Telegraf runs on InfluxDB Enterprise nodes and sends information to Cloud, where you can see your metrics.
+To monitor InfluxDB Enterprise by yourself, use InfluxDB Aware.
+In InfluxDB Aware, Telegraf runs on InfluxDB Enterprise nodes and sends information to Cloud, where you can see your metrics.

-To have the support team monitor your InfluxDB Enterprise, use Insights.
-Telegraf runs on InfluxDB Enterprise nodes and sends information to the InfluxData Support team who monitors and alerts customers as needed.
+To have the support team monitor your InfluxDB Enterprise, use InfluxDB Insights.
+InfluxDB Telegraf runs on InfluxDB Enterprise nodes and sends information to the InfluxData Support team who monitors and alerts customers as needed.

 To monitor with Aware or Insights, do the following: